The tell-tale signs that your radiators need bleeding

 What you should do if your radiator needs bleeding?

-If you have cover with HomeServe, we'll pop over and make sure your radiators are right as rain.
-But if you'd like to give it a go yourself, you'll be glad to know it's not too tough a task.
+You'll be glad to know bleeding your radiators is not too tough a task.
 Check out our video tutorial for how to bleed a radiator.